If you haven’t tried Himalayan Tartary Buckwheat in waffles yet, you should give it a spin! It takes a commonplace waffle recipe to next level.

-These delicious vegan Himalayan Tartary Buckwheat (HTB) waffles are packed with vitamins, minerals, fiber, and a rare molecular compound called 2-HOBA that rejuvenates cells.
+This delicious Himalayan Tartary Buckwheat (HTB) waffles recipe packs vitamins, minerals, fiber, and a rare molecular compound called 2-HOBA that rejuvenates cells.

-They also stack all nine of the essential amino acids and whole boatloads of prebiotics for your gut.
+It also stacks all nine of the essential amino acids and whole boatloads of prebiotics for your gut.

-Think chia eggs, plant milk, almond flour, vanilla, date sugar, some other things.
-Goodies like vegan whip, walnuts, blueberries, yogurt, granola, molasses, and cacao nibs.
+I use chia eggs, plant milk, almond flour, vanilla, date sugar, and some cinnamon spice in this recipe.
+Goodies like vegan whip, walnuts, blueberries, yogurt, granola, molasses, and perhaps some cacao nibs.

 Himalayan Tartary Buckwheat Waffles

-Golden and crispy on the outside, fluffy on the inside, these organic vegan waffles hit the spot.
-They’re also super fast, easy, and economical to make with a variety of options.
+Golden and crispy on the outside, fluffy on the inside, these organic vegan Himalayan Tartary Buckwheat waffles hit the spot.
+They’re also super easy to make with tons of options.

-Flip flours, for instance, or add protein powders.
-I always do.
-Turn your baked goods into protein stacks with extra nutrients for post or pre-workout.
+You can flip flours, for instance, or add protein powders—I always do.
+Or turn your baked goods into supercharged energy stacks with extra nutrients for post and pre-workout.

 Here’s what you’ll need (full recipe below):